hb-EXCEL-Logo

 * * *

-Tournament schedule for 2 groups
+Tournament schedule for 2 groups with max.
+6 participants per group

 The schedule for two groups consists of a preliminary round (group phase) and a final round.
 There are four options to choose from for the final round: